marksherriff/uvacs-advising/courses.md

 {: .no_toc }

 * For Computer Science - 4 or 5 gives credit for CS 1110
-* For CS Principles - 4 or 5 gives credit for CS 1000T and the student is encouraged to take the CS 1110 Placement Test
+* For CS Principles - 4 or 5 gives credit for CS 1000T and the student is encouraged to take the CS 1110 Place-Out Test

 ### International Baccalaureate
 {: .no_toc }